 - Social and Humanitarian Services

 If you are an Africana Studies student entering the job market, consider applying for positions in any African companies/organizations that have offices in the United States.
 Similarly, consider American companies and organizations that have offices in Africa.
-Schedule an appointment with Career Services on the UA campus.
+Consider scheduling an appointment with Career Services on the UA campus to see all of the many options open to you on the job market.
 They can identify the databases where all jobs are posted and help you create a competitive CV and letter of application.

-Contact a faculty advisor to discuss what a double major in Africana Studies can do for you.
+Contact a faculty advisor to discuss what a major in Africana Studies can do for you.